vaibhavsagar/website/drafts/hamts-from-scratch.md

 ### Delete

 Finally we come to `delete`, which is only a little more complex than `lookup`.
+It needs to make sure that no `Many` node has a child `None` node, so if a `None` node:

+- is an only child, it will replace the parent node
-It needs to make sure that there are no `None` nodes in the tree, so if a deletion results in a `None` node and there are any sibling nodes, it will unset the bit in the bitmap, and if it is the only child of a `Many` node, it will replace the `Many` node with itself. `Leaf` nodes similarly replace their parents if they are the only child.
+- has any sibling nodes, it will be removed from the parent node's bitmap and vector

+`Leaf` nodes similarly replace their parents if they are the only child.

 ```haskell